Senior MRI Physicist

 High resolution cardiac MRI, with 7T and compressed sensing

-My research seeks to contribute to solving these problems using MRI.
-I will achieve this by combining three advances in MRI technology: (i) measurement and correction of cardiac motion using new approaches, (ii) harnessing fast MRI with compressed sensing and (iii) ultra-high field MRI (7T).
-Together these technologies have the potential to improve assessment of the atrial myocardium, blood flow, and function, and thereby help better individualise AF therapy (such as drugs and invasive procedures) and improve stroke risk prediction.
+My research seeks to advance cardiac MRI resolution using three advances in MRI technology: (i) measurement and correction of cardiac motion using new approaches, (ii) harnessing fast MRI with compressed sensing and (iii) ultra-high field MRI (7T).
+Together these technologies have the potential to improve assessment of small structures such as the atrial myocardium, blood flow, and function, and thereby help better individualise AF therapy (such as drugs and invasive procedures) and improve stroke risk prediction.